University Undergraduate Graduation Requirements

 The University Undergraduate Standards Committee advises the Office of the University Provost regarding undergraduate student petitions that concern university-wide academic requirements.
-These requirements include but are not limited to requirements on the amount of transfer credit, graduation requirements, limits on credit by examination and requirements for a second baccalaureate degree.
+These requirements include: requirements on the amount of transfer credit, graduation requirements, limits on credit by examination, and requirements for a second baccalaureate degree.
 To petition for a variance from such university requirements, the University Undergraduate Standards Committee petition is used.
 Most petitions heard by the University Undergraduate Standards Committee start at the college level and are forwarded for final review and decision to the university-level committee.

 At ASU, students take classes that fulfill four types of requirements.
 As illustrated in the graduation requirements diagram below, some courses can fulfill two or more types of requirements but other courses fulfill only one requirement.
 The total credit hours needed to graduate are represented by the largest circle.
 The university minimum is 120 credit hours.
 Some majors, however, require more than 120 credit hours.

 Although the three shaded circles in the illustration below are equal in size and the white circle is larger than all three, the total number of credit hours for each type of requirement may vary.